The Autopilot Bid: How Passive Indexing Created a $25 Trillion Feedback Loop

 The reason: the Mag 7 had reached approximately 55% of the entire index.
 Five hundred and fifty billion out of every trillion dollars tracked by the Nasdaq 100 was concentrated in seven stocks.
 The index’s own rules required a rebalance when concentration exceeded certain thresholds.

-The result: Mag 7 weight was forced down to approximately 40%.
-It was only the third special rebalance in the Nasdaq 100’s history.
+The result: Mag 7 weight was forced down to about 43%.
+It was only the third special rebalance in the Nasdaq 100’s history — the first two came in 1998 and 2011.

 This matters because it proves two things: